 It is found growing naturally in the shade of rocky woods and oak hammocks.
 It can tolerate drought as well as moist soils, but should not be grown in standing water.

 In the home landscape it makes a great groundcover underneath the heavy shade of large oak trees.
 The plants get to about a foot in height and require no maintenance whatsoever except for an occasional weeding.
 Cooley’s water-willow is drought tolerant and can rely on average rainfall helped with a layer of leaf litter to retain moisture and provide nutrients.

-The leaves are opposite, lanceolate to ovate, hairy, with entire leaf margins.
+The leaves are opposite, lanceolate to ovate, hairy, with entire leaf margins and short stalks.

 The small bright magenta flowers appear in the late spring, summer and fall.
 The flowers are used as a nectar source by many small butterflies and bees.